continuedev/continue/extensions/vscode/README.md

 ### Get possible explanations

-Ask Continue about a part of your code to get another perspective
+Highlight + select code sections and ask a question to get another perspective

 - “how can I set up a Prisma schema that cascades deletes?”
 - “where in the page should I be making this request to the backend?”